Fascia / Joint Health, Nutrition & Well-Being

 Inflammation is a vital part of the immune system’s response to injury and infection.
 It is the body’s way of signaling the immune system to heal and repair damaged tissue, as well as defend itself against foreign invaders, such as viruses and bacteria.
 Without inflammation as a physiological response, wounds would fester, and infections could become deadly.
 However, if the inflammatory process goes on for too long or if the inflammatory response occurs in places where it is not needed, it can become problematic.
 Chronic inflammation has been linked to certain diseases such as heart disease or stroke, and may also lead to autoimmune disorders, such as rheumatoid arthritis and lupus.
 (LiveScience.com)

 Increasingly, people seem to be suffering from chronic inflammation-related symptoms.
 Several years of observation in my practice has convinced me that chronic inflammation is closely related to nutrition surprisingly, often in people that take great care with what they eat.
-While this link to diet was commonly agreed to by the speakers at the Fifth Fascia Congress, the scientific research establishing a clear cause-and-effect is not yet definitive.
-However, evidence increasingly supports a strong link between nutrition and chronic inflammation.
+While this link to diet was commonly agreed to by the speakers at the Fifth Fascia Congress, the scientific research only recently supporting the strong link between nutrition and chronic inflammation.

-Since 2018, I have shared my observations with several clients who have reported benefiting from the information that I put together.
-Below, I have updated this information with what I have learned through the Summer of this year.
-This information is a resource to help guide clients exploring how nutrition might be affecting their well-being.
+Since 2018, I have shared my observations with clients who have reported benefiting from this information.
+Below, I continuously provide updates as a resource to help guide clients exploring how nutrition might be affect their well-being.

 » A good starting point is eliminating sugars, especially fructose.
 Alcoholic beverages need to be included in this group as they break down into sugar as well.
 To improve your immune system, this is a big first step.